Daniel15/SimpleIdentity/README.md

 ASP.NET SimpleIdentity
 ======================

-A simple ASP.NET 5 authentication and identity provider, ideal for smaller websites.
+A simple ASP.NET Core authentication and identity provider, ideal for smaller websites.
 Valid users are specified in a simple configuration file rather than a database.

 Bug reports and feature requests are welcome!

 Installation
 ============

-If you are creating a brand new ASP.NET 5 web application, ensure you select "No Authentication" when creating it.
+If you are creating a brand new ASP.NET Core web application, ensure you select "No Authentication" when creating it.

 Install NuGet package:
 ```